noedelcroix/secg4/secg4-homework3/commands.md

+#Authors
+1. Piotr Smolinski - 56212
+2. Noé Delcroix - 55990

 # Exo 1

 ## Actor: be_education_authority

 ## cwd: be_education_authority/private/

-1. create the private key
+1. First at all, before creating a self-signed certificate, we have to create an ECDSA private key.

 ```
 # openssl ecparam -name prime256v1 -genkey -noout -out private-key.pem
 ```

 ## cwd : be_education_authority/public/

 2. create the certificate using the previously created private key
 ```
 # openssl req -new -x509 -key ../private/be_ea_key.pem -out be_ea_cert.pem -days 3650